spamegg1/reviews/README.md

 #### Motivation, Mental Resilience

+- Consistency is key!
+No matter what, do not skip even one day, even if you study just 5-10 minutes that day.
+  - Have the marathon mentality.

+- Follow through and finish what you started!
+If you get bored and lose motivation, don't abandon it: stick to it a little bit every day (see above).
 - It's all about doing what you don't want/like to do.
 (Just like life in general) It's very difficult and usually not all that pleasant.
 It *has* to be a struggle; without struggle there is no growth.
 - Adjust your expectations!
 [Your expectations are almost always too high](https://www.youtube.com/watch?v=Zjl2vmy02As), and they are your enemy.
 Falling short of your unrealistically high expectations will demotivate you quickly.
 This applies both to your expectations from yourself, and from the language / tools you use.
 - You are always *behind*, despite getting stronger.
 That's OK.
 Because when you get stronger, you notice the harder problems and set your sights on higher challenges.
 You notice how much was *beyond your vision* previously.
 [It opens up a whole new world of more stuff you don't know](https://www.youtube.com/watch?v=TT81fe2IobI).
 You didn't know *how much stuff there was that you didn't know.* Now you have a much better idea of how much you didn't know (it's *a lot more* than you thought!).
+Some people call this the *"horizon effect"* or the *"horizon paradox."*
 - Don't focus on your perceived *deficiencies* ("I can't do this". "why can't I do this?", "why it takes me so long?", "why can't I see such a simple thing?"); instead remind yourself that you *are* growing over time, and the challenge is also growing along you.
 Knowing everything, solving everything easily would be very boring, wouldn't it?
 - Understand both positive and negative reinforcement, and use them both to your advantage.
 - Learn how to enjoy things you don't like, things that are too easy / hard, or things you find boring.